 AFAC's Plot Against Hunger project collects fresh produce from many sources for families who come to us for supplemental groceries each week.

 To learn about donating fresh produce, click here →

 To read updates from the Plot Against Hunger gardens, click here →

-- Local gardeners and farmers who plant an extra row of vegetables in their gardens or fields and donate the harvest
+- Local gardeners and farmers who plant an extra row of vegetables and donate the harvest

-Since its first season in 2007, over 400,000 pounds of fresh produce have been donated to AFAC through the Plot Against Hunger program.
+Since its first season in 2007, over 600,000 pounds of fresh produce have been donated to AFAC’s Plot Against Hunger project.